mattetti/mattetti.github.io/source/_posts/2016-01-18-how-to-manage-slack-constant-interruptions-eod-emails.markdown

 title: "How to manage Slack constant interruptions – EOD emails"
 date: 2016-01-18 19:29
 comments: true
 categories:
+- blog-post
 - management
 ---

 Ever since I started [Splice](https://splice.com), I've been really eager to experiment and adapt our process to be able to be as efficient as possible while still pleasant.
 Setting up a process that works is hard because it depends on the size of your company, the team members and the leadership style.
 We tried many things as we grew and lots of these things didn't stick, however a few did.
 One of those is our End of Day email aka EOD email.

 In this [blog post about team communication](https://splice.com/blog/managing-slack-interruptions/) at Splice,